-Financial assets measured at amortized cost include cash and accounts receivable.
+Financial assets measured at amortized cost include cash and cash equivalents and accounts receivable.

 Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.

 The Company has not designated any financial asset or liability to be measured at fair value.